-De-evolution (s): one of the Soul Gem's stranger powers, this ability allows its wielder to reverse artificially induced evolution.
+De-evolution: one of the stranger powers of the Soul Gem, this ability allows the wielder to reverse artificially induced evolution.
 This doesn't seem to fit in the general class of powers this gem seems to hold, unless it involves making one's body match their soul.
 Or something?

-Internal Universe (i): the Soul Gem itself either contains, or is the doorway to, a pocket dimension of the largest size (not infinite, but really, really big).
+Internal Universe: the Soul Gem itself either contains, or is the doorway to, a pocket dimension of the largest size (not infinite, but really, really big).
 This reality can be used to store as many souls as the gem's wielder likes, for an indefinite period of time.

-Psi Bolt (w): this karmic blast can be used to 'disrupt one's anima center', inflicting either power intensity karmic damage to their mind, or acting as a stunning attack.
+Psi Bolt: this karmic blast can be used to 'disrupt one's anima center', inflicting either power rank Karmic damage to their mind, or acting as a stunning attack.
 A would-be victim is allowed a Willpower ACT roll, against an intensity equal to this power rank value, to resist.

-Soul Control (i): the Soul Gem can be used to literally absorb the soul of another, storing it in the pocket dimension inside itself.
+Soul Control: the Soul Gem can be used to literally absorb the soul of another, storing it in the pocket dimension inside itself.
 While so holding a soul, the wielder can make use of any skill or knowledge said soul may have knowledge of.

-Spectral Sense (w): The Soul Gem can be used to sense other sentient beings to a) track someone known to the wielder, or b) determine the presence of other people via the existence of a soul within them - including those in higher dimensions, such as astral bodies.
+Spectral Sense: The Soul Gem can be used to sense other sentient beings to a) track someone known to the wielder, or b) determine the presence of other people via the existence of a soul within them - including those in higher dimensions, such as astral bodies.